JCMexplains/writing-for-success-2023/textbook.md

 found at the bottom of the home page---to make sure you may use the material.

-If you are unable to find what you are looking for on the Internet consider using print sources of visuals.
+If you are unable to find what you are looking for on the internet consider using print sources of visuals.
 You may choose to mount these for display or scan them and include the files into an electronic presentation.
 (Scanning printed pages may lower the quality